 - have a child or are pregnant

 - have a health condition or disability

-- are caring for a severely disabled person

 - aren't getting any support from a parent

 If you are a looked-after young person your financial support should come from social services.

 EUROPEAN NATIONALS

 You will most likely need settled or pre-settled status under the EU Settlement Scheme to get Universal Credit.
 You can check if you can still apply to the EU Settlement Scheme on the gov.uk website or contact the Citizens Advice helpline which can be found at the end of this guide.
 The rules are very complicated so it is important to get advice.